mag1024/bosch-alarm-homeassistant/README.md

 - A [BinarySensor](https://developers.home-assistant.io/docs/core/entity/binary-sensor) entity for each configured alarm point.

-- A [Sensor](https://developers.home-assistant.io/docs/core/entity/sensor/) entity for the panels history.
+- A [Sensor](https://developers.home-assistant.io/docs/core/entity/sensor/) entity for the panel's history.
 The history itself is stored on a `history` attribute, as there is a limit to how much text a sensor can store in its state.